Aatmaj9/Sookshma/README.md

 # SOOKSHMA REPO

-build.sh script is to be used only for primary building the image on the system.
+The build.sh script is to be used only for primary building the image on the system.
 The build.sh script will build multiplatform image - for amd64 and arm64.
+On all the RPIs use pull.sh  to pull the respective arm64 image.

+Use start.sh to start the container and enter.sh to enter the container in another terminal.

-On all the RPIs use pull.sh  to pull the respective arm64 image. libgen.sh used only on the system to generate the custom message compatible micro_ros_arduino library.
-The library has alredy built and the image pushed and so will be available on the RPIs when image is pulled.
+libgen.sh used only on the system to generate the custom message compatible micro_ros_arduino library.
+The library has been already built and the image pushed, so the library will be available on the RPIs when image is pulled.

 ## Requirements for building the multi-platform image on the system